Mexico Field Trips, February and March 1980

 the time we got back to Chefa’s, the word had spread!
 There was an

-have been circulating, as everyone approached me & no one else.
+have been circulating, as everyone approached me and no one else.

 With